 We Will Never Forget: November 14, 1970

-The year 2013 marked the 43rd anniversary of the plane crash that took the lives of 75 members of the Marshall University football team, coaches, staff, community members, and crew.
-As it has done every year since the tragedy, Marshall’s Student Government Association conducted a memorial service at noon Thursday, Nov.
+The year 2014 marks the 44th anniversary of the plane crash that took the lives of 75 members of the Marshall University football team, coaches, staff, community members, and crew.
+As it has done every year since the tragedy, Marshall’s Student Government Association will conduct a memorial service at noon Friday, Nov.
 14, on the Memorial Student Center plaza in front of the fountain.

-As is traditional, the water in the fountain was stopped during the service, to remain silent until spring.
+As is traditional, the water in the fountain will be stopped during the service, to remain silent until spring.

 Please use this page as a starting point to learn more about this important and tragic part of the history of Marshall University.